varigence/docs/bimlflex/getting-started/initial-configuration.md

 Configure the BimlFlex database connection in the **Metadata Connection** pane and connect to the BimlFlex metadata database.

 Once the connection is defined the metadata can be read into Excel.
 The master data is stored in the database and the working set is cached and displayed in Excel.
-The data is not updated in real time.
+The data is not updated in real-time.
 It is important to commit changes to the database and to communicate within the development team to synchronize changes to the Metadata.

 Retrieve all metadata into Excel by clicking the `Get All Entities` and `Get All Settings` buttons in the Excel BimlFlex Ribbon UI.